-Virtual Reality (VR) is one of the most promising technologies of recent years, and with its application to health and fitness, I found my Ikigai, the Japanese concept of a motivational force.
+Virtual Reality (VR) is one of the most promising technologies of recent years.
+With its application to health and fitness, I found my Ikigai, the Japanese concept of a motivational force.
 It’s truly the future of VR fitness.

-I became co-founder and CEO of VRWorkout, a VR fitness game that allows you to work out with family, friends, or strangers around the world, and holds a patent on “passthrough” technology that creates a mixed reality fitness space that gives players a presence in their real world while they are fully engaged in the game.
+I became co-founder and CEO of VRWorkout, a VR fitness game that allows you to work out with family, friends, or strangers around the world.
+It holds a patent on “passthrough” technology that creates a mixed reality fitness space.
+This technology gives players a presence in their real world while they are fully engaged in the game.

 VRWorkout: Overcoming Time and Space Limitations for Health and Fitness

 VRWorkout helps overcome the limitations of time and space, making it possible to work out at home or even on the go.
 We see VR fitness as the next driving force in health tech to address the sedentary lifestyle.
-According to a recent study in the European Heart Journal, you can get all the exercise you need in just 8 minutes a day if you work out a little harder, and that is exactly what we offer.
+Just like using a mini fitness trampoline for effective at-home cardio, VRWorkout offers an engaging alternative to traditional workouts in limited spaces.
+Similarly, a virtual cycling app now lets users ride real-world routes from home.
+This blends immersive tech with cardio training in a way that’s both motivating and efficient.
+According to a recent study in the European Heart Journal, you can get all the exercise you need in just 8 minutes a day if you work out a little harder.
+That is exactly what we offer.
 This is the future of VR fitness.

 A typical user scenario is that you are sitting in front of your laptop for 8 hours or more, working remotely from home.
 Your friend sends you a message asking you to meet for your daily VRWorkout session.
 You meet in the VRWorkout game, which recognizes your fitness level and adapts to your improvements.